Artist: Death Cab For Cutie

 ♪ I’m seventeen for a moment, driving down I-5 after a quick tour of colleges, impatient for adulthood to arrive.

-♪ I’m twenty-one for a moment, putting the final touches on my first big presentation, Shanghai sunrise rising through the 54th floor lobby, flooding me with terror and resolve.
+♪ I’m twenty-one for a moment, putting the final touches on my first big presentation, Shanghai sunrise gleaming through the 54th floor lobby, flooding me with terror and resolve.

 ♪ I’m twenty-five for a moment, only 19 stories up now in a San Francisco condo, working on a pitch deck for an as-yet nameless company.